University Church of Fordham University - Bronx, N.Y.

 Illustrations:

-Fordham University Rose Hill Campus web site.
+Fordham University Rose Hill Campus website.
 Undated postcard of University Church.

 Minotti, Robert.
 Chapel interior.